fausecteam/ctf-gameserver/doc/source/setup.rst

 .. note::

    setup.py does not install the templates properly.
-All templates need to be copied manually to the installed location
+All templates need to be copied manually to the installed location.
+The same is true for ``countrynames.txt``.

 .. note::